 Environment Variables

-naive apps secrets set <app-id> STRIPE_KEY sk_live_... --target production
+naive apps secrets set <app-id> PAYMENTS_KEY sk_live_... --target production

 naive apps secrets list <app-id>

-naive apps secrets reveal <app-id> STRIPE_KEY --target production
+naive apps secrets reveal <app-id> PAYMENTS_KEY --target production

-naive apps secrets delete <app-id> STRIPE_KEY --target preview
+naive apps secrets delete <app-id> PAYMENTS_KEY --target preview # also removed from the app environment

 Custom Domains